iqbal-lab-org/sprog/README.md

 `sprog` is written in Python.
 It assumes `Bifrost` is installed and in your `$PATH`.

-Install `sporg` by taking a copy of this repo and running:
+Install `sprog` by taking a copy of this repo and running:
 ```
 python3 -m pip install .
 ```

 Optional dependencies:
+* [datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/reference-docs/command-line/datasets/) - this is the command line tool from NCBI.
+You can either provide
+  `sprog` with your own FASTA files, in which case `datasets` is not  required.
+  Alternatively, provide genbank or assembly accessions.
+  `datasets` is used to download assemblies (genbank sequences are downloaded using `wget`)
 * [mash](https://github.com/marbl/Mash)
 * [fastANI](https://github.com/ParBLiSS/FastANI)